Food Products

 Blessed with a nearly ideal growing climate, there remains significant nursery and landscaping activity within the County.
 The Antelope Valley, in the northern reaches of the County, continues to be a major producer of alfalfa, root vegetables and tree fruits, employing over 1,400 workers.

+Processed food is the eighth largest traded industry cluster in Los Angeles County, with nearly 39,000 employees in 2010.
 Key employers in this segment include Farmer John, a well-known meat packer in Vernon, famous for their “Dodger Dogs” served at Dodger Stadium, Nestle Foods, with USA headquarters in Glendale, and Sunkist Growers, the famed citrus cooperative with executive offices in the San Fernando Valley.

 Scores of farmer’s markets in cities throughout the County offer fresh produce that is grown locally.
 As more people realize the environmental benefit of eating locally grown food, L.A.
 County’s food and agricultural industry will undoubtedly continue to grow.